Sachinacharya-Project/Python-Zip/README.md

     location/fileone.txt and
     location-2/filetwo.txt
     <br>
-    to avoid such situtation, write method of ZipFile supports arcname.
+    To avoid such situtation, write method of ZipFile supports arcname.
     This basically remove the provided path from filepath